madetech/handbook/benefits/remote_working.md

 There are some additional considerations when working from home regularly

 - Talk to your team ahead of committing yourself to working remotely on a regular basis.
 Team members on Delivery should check in with the Delivery Lead.
-Members of business teams should check with their Head of Dept.
+Members of business teams should check with their Head of Department.
 - Once agreed, put a recurring event in Charlie HR
 - We recommend remote working on a recurring basis a maximum of 2 days per week when part of a delivery team to ensure you don't lose context.
 - Make sure you choose days that will have the least impact on customers.
 A larger organisation's time will be less flexible and you'll need to ensure there are clearly set expectations around when showcases will be etc.